mhwood/mitgcm_notes/README.md

-# mitgcm_sanity_configs
+# MITgcm

-A repository to store configurations to sanity-check usage or development of the MITgcm
+This respository is created to store test configurations and miscellaneous notes relevant to setting up and running MITgcm models.